 Around 2008 I completed the MCTS certification program and right after that I started taking a bunch of online courses from Pluralsight and Stanford online.
 And also took some on site classes at official MSFT training centers in Buenos Aires.

-From 2010 to these days, I attended to as many software conferences as I could.
+From 2010 to these days, I attend to as many software conferences as I can.
 This passion for tech conferences took me to cities like San Francisco, Seattle, Los Angeles, Montevideo, among many others, where I have the chance to catch up with tech locals and industry experts at meetups and user groups.

 From 2007 to these days, I been working at FPA Software building systems for enterprises and financial industry.
 A few years back I started working on PPL (“Portfolio Programming Language”) which is a proprietary programming language designed to abstract away technical aspects from business logic and boost the productivity of development teams.
 This language targets a platform similar to SAP or JD Edwards and enables frictionless migrations with no rewrites.